Nicola Smith: Career

 In the 2017 Venice Cup she partnered Catherine Draper.

 She comes from a notable bridge family, her parents, Pat and Nico Gardener, both having played for Britain.
 She ran the London School of Bridge, which her father had founded in 1952, for many years.
 She still teaches bridge.

-In 1981–2 and 1983, she took part in Grand Slam, televised matches arranged by the BBC between teams representing Britain and the United States.
+In 1981-1982 and 1983, she took part in Grand Slam, televised matches arranged by the BBC between teams representing Britain and the United States.
 The British team for the second match was Tony Priday, Claude Rodrigue, Nicola Gardener (as she then was) and Pat Davies.
 The US team was Neil Silverman, Matt Granovetter, Jacqui Mitchell and Gail Moss.
 The British team won by 32 international match points over 78 deals in seven sessions.
 The match subsequently formed the basis of a book, in which she was described as follows: "...one of the finest women players in the world.
 Not only is she an excellent technician – truly, the daughter of her father Nico Gardener – but is equally aggressive and imaginative both in bidding and defence."

 Smith was appointed Member of the Order of the British Empire (MBE) in the 1995 New Year Honours for services to bridge.
 In 2015 she was one of the first two winners of the English Bridge Union's Diamond Award, introduced to recognise players who have "represented England (and earlier Great Britain) with distinction over a long period".
 In 2017 she was among the first nine players to be made members of the European Bridge League's newly established Hall of Fame.

+Personal life

 Outside bridge she has worked as a business administrator, but subsequently trained to be a healer.
 She married Jonathan Smith in 1983; they have two children.